-Bacterial isolates were inoculated into the appropriate VITEK identification using VITEK 2 Compact Systems (BioM_erieux, France).
-In addition to confirmation by several biochemical tests (for instance, catalase, coagulase, etc.) and different media. the confirmation of bacterial isolate identification according to standard methods.^(43,44,45)
+Bacterial isolates were inoculated into the appropriate VITEK identification using VITEK 2 Compact Systems (BioM\erieux, France).
+In addition, it is confirmed by several biochemical tests (for instance, catalase, coagulase, etc.) and different media. the confirmation of bacterial isolate identification according to standard methods.
+(43,44,45)